fluencelabs/nox/docs/src/quickstart/web.md

 }
 ```

-This code creates a session, and saves it to `window.session`, so it can be used later.

-Then, it assigns `send()` function on the button, which will call the `invoke` method. `invoke` takes a string from an input, and sends it to the backend as a transaction.
-The result will be displayed in a greeting label.

-## Running and using
+## Running the web application

-Please make sure you have changed `appId` to the appId of existing backend.
-If you haven't published your backend yet, please take a look at [Publishing guide](publish.md).
-You can also use backends published by other people, take a look at
+Make sure that you have changed the `appId` variable to the identifier of the deployed backend!

-To install all dependencies, compile and run the application, run in the terminal:
+To install dependencies, and compile and run your web application, run:

 ```bash
 ~/frontend-template $ npm install
 ~/frontend-template $ npm run start